 We left the marina in high spirits and a good plan thanks to boating neighbors in the marina that helped us understand that we needed to leave in the rising tide based on the Chesapeake Bay, not Delaware Bay, since the water flows from the Chesapeake.
 Following that advice increased the speed of the boat on the Chesapeake-Delaware canal by 2 mi/hr!
 Leaving our bay and heading out the canal photos…

-I quickly piled flashlights, shirts and water into my little backpack as we got ready to launch the dingy.
+I quickly piled flashlights, extra shirts and water into my little backpack as we got ready to launch the dingy.
 Dirk unlocked the dingy and engine, untied the lines holding it fast, we pushed it off the back of the swim platform, and off it went!
 We hadn’t tied it to the boat!!!
-So guess who jumped into the Cape May bay after it.
-It moved pretty fast and I was tired and feeling a little gross when we got it under control.
-But I took a quick boat shower while Dirk got the dingy engine attached, and off we went.
+So guess who jumped into the Cape May bay swimming after it?
+It moved pretty fast and I was tired and feeling a little gross when I hauled it close to the boat and Dirk threw me a line.
+I took a quick boat shower while Dirk got the dingy engine attached, and off we went.
 (I’m in the water towing the dingy).

 There is an America’s Great Loop Harbor Host in Cape May.
 Harbor Hosts volunteers to be a contact as cruisers/loopers come through their area and Bruce is really helpful.
 He let us borrow his truck from a marina across the bay, so that’s where we headed, tied up the dingy and drove to Cape May.
 We wandered around and eventually ended up at the beautiful beach, sitting together on a Life Guards tower, waiting for a rocket to launch.
 Unfortunately the launch was cancelled, but it was really a wonderful place to be on a clear, warm night.
 (These are stock photos – not mine, but the life guard tower is the same.)